sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/risks-and-attack-path.md

 ---

 {: .goal}
-> At the end of this module, you will be able to use the Sysdig UI to understand the biggest risks in your environment.
+> At the end of this module, you will be able to use the Sysdig interface to understand the biggest risks in your environment.

 1. TOC
 {:toc}